 Inspection is required by B.C.
 Law in the following instances:

-The owner / seller or consignor of livestock shall:
+The owner / seller or consignor of livestock must:

 Violation of any of these and other regulations could result in detention of funds.